310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 {% bubble Shinobu %}
 <th>(Phew, that was close.
-To think that someone would come here during this time of the night…)
+To think that someone would come here during this time of the night…)</th>

 <th>(Ah, wait!
 I ended up hiding myself with the Camouflage Jutsu out of habit…!
-Even though I have nothing to feel guilty about…!)
+Even though I have nothing to feel guilty about…!)</th>
 {% endbubble %}

 {% bubble Tsukasa %}